 - Sketch out the key points that need to be made in the trustees’ annual report

 - Prepare a template of the accounts, inserting the previous year’s numbers

-- Revise your task list to ensure that this includes all the steps to preparing the notes to the accounts
+- Revise your task list to ensure that this includes all the steps to preparing the notes for the accounts

 Practice makes perfect

-Setting up a file on paper or electronically that is organised according to balance sheet and income and expenditure categories will give you a good overview of progress.
+Setting up a file on paper or electronically that is organised according to the balance sheet, and income and expenditure categories will give you a good overview of progress.
 You will be able to see at a glance how far you have prepared the working papers.